 Swimming, boating, barbecuing: summer brings plenty of fun in the sun, and your hearing aids help amplify every moment.
 As you soak up all the season has to offer, it’s important to keep in mind that too much heat and moisture can damage the delicate components of your hearing devices.
-Don’t sweat it—you can still enjoy all your favorite summer pastimes by taking a few simple steps to protect and care for your hearing aids to help them last for years to come.
+Don’t sweat it—you can still enjoy all your favorite summer pastimes by taking a few simple steps to protect and take care of your hearing aids to help them last for years to come.

 Picture this: It’s a beautiful summer day.
 You’re lounging by the pool, listening to sounds of laughter and splashing, when you decide to take a dip.
 As soon as you hit the water, you remember—you’re still wearing your hearing aids!
 Maybe you work up a sweat after a long morning of gardening under the hot sun, or happen to get caught in your grandkids’ lawn sprinkler fun.